Blog

 - If you're visiting 2+ fee-charging national parks in a year, buy the pass — it breaks even at 2 visits

-- If you're 62 or older, buy the $80 lifetime senior pass instead of the annual pass
+- If you're 62 or older, buy a discounted senior pass ($20 annual or $80 lifetime) instead of the standard $80 annual pass

 - If you're active military, get the pass free — no annual fee required